hrzndhrn/xema/README.md

 ## Tests

-The test in the directory `xema/test/suite` are generated from the [JSON-Schema-Test-Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
+The test in the directory `xema/test/json_schema_test_suite` are generated from the [JSON-Schema-Test-Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).

+The test suite can be generated with `mix gen.test_suite`.
+The mix task expected the suite in the root directory in the folder `JSON-Schema-Test-Suite`.

 ## References